St. Teresa's Church (Hong Kong)

 St. Teresa's Church (聖德肋撒堂) is a Roman Catholic church in Kowloon Tong, Hong Kong.

 History

 St. Teresa's Church was established on 23 April 1932.
 It was designed by the architectural practice of the Crédit Foncier d'Extrême-Orient.

+The design of the Church came from the Holland Benedictine Order artist cum architect Rev. Fr.
+Adalbert Gresnigt O.S.B.
+His works spread across USA, Brazil etc. The Beijing Fu Jen University and Holy Spirit Seminary are example of his work.
+He adopted the Roman round figures to design the St. Teresa Church, making its atmosphere simple yet sincere.

+The Church is the one of the Jubilee Pilgrimage Shrine during the 2016 Extraordinary Jubilee of Mercy.